Wireless Power charging describes technologies that enable battery charging of mobile devices without a power cable.

 - A4WP = Alliance for Wireless Power

-- handling regulatory test and approval process (R&TTE / RED, FCC, ICC and others)
+- handling of regulatory test and approval process (R&TTE / RED, FCC, ICC and others)